The Articles of Confederation served as the constitution of the United States from March 1, 1781, to March 4, 1789.

 Despite its drawbacks, one cannot deny the fact that the Articles of Confederation was the first constitution of the United States, and its biggest strength was its ability to bring all the thirteen original states together in order to establish a common legislature.
 Each of these states, which were more often at the loggerheads before the implementation of the Articles, were expected to respect the laws of other states.

-The fact that most powers rested in the hands of state governments might have turned out to be its biggest drawback in the long run.
-However, when it was being drafted, this centralization of power in the favor of states was deemed essential to eliminate the chances of oppressive form of government, such as monarchy, at the center.
-It was a true form of democracy wherein people were a part of the government, which most people thought was a welcome change after years under King George.
+The fact that most powers rested in the hands of state governments might have turned out to be its biggest drawbacks.
+However, when it was being drafted, this centralization of power in the favor of states was deemed essential to eliminate the chances of oppressive form of government, such as monarchy.
+It was a true form of democracy wherein people were a part of the government, after years under King George.

 The Articles also gave the national government power to deal with foreign nations and sign treaties with them.
 The government used these powers to accelerate the development of the nation and solve several problems affecting the nation as a whole.
 The Treaty of Alliance with France (1778) and the Peace Treaty with England (1783) are among the best examples of treaties under the Articles of Confederation.